Connect with us

 Karla Kaun and Vinald Francis, CC BY-ND

 There are many ways addictive substances can change gene expression.
 They can alter which proteins bind to DNA to turn genes on and off and which segments of DNA are unwound.
-They can change the of how DNA is read and translated into proteins, as well as alter the proteins that determine how cells use energy to function.
+They can change the process of how DNA is read and translated into proteins, as well as alter the proteins that determine how cells use energy to function.

 For example, alcohol can cause an alternative form of a gene to be expressed in the memory circuits in flies and people, resulting in changes in dopamine receptors and transcription factors involved in reward signaling and neuronal function.
 Similarly, cocaine can cause an alternative form of a gene to be expressed in the reward centers of mice, leading them to seek out more cocaine.